 Everything You Need To Know Before Visiting Perito Moreno Glacier

-The best time of year to visit Perito Moreno and Los Glaciares National Park is in the summer, between November and March.
-That’s when you’ll have the highest chances of a sunny day.
+The best time of year to visit Perito Moreno and the National Park is in the summer, between November and March – that will be high season in Argentina, and that’s when you’ll have the highest chances of a sunny day.
 Sunny days are thought to be the best to experience the ice cracking and falling into the lake with its thundering noise.

-Having said so, fall in the area of Los Glaciares National Park is splendid, with the red leaves striking against the white and blue of the glacier, giving it a special glow.
+Having said so, fall in the area is splendid, with the red leaves striking against the white and blue of the glacier, giving it a special glow.
 The fall is also significantly less crowded, so you may have a more solitary experience than if you visit in the summer.

-Whether you visit on a sunny or rainy day, keep in mind that the weather can be quite unpredictable in Patagonia: I recommend layering up and carrying rain proof gear.
+Whether you visit on a sunny or rainy day, keep in mind that Patagonian weather can be quite unpredictable: I recommend layering up and carrying rain proof gear.

-The best access point to Perito Moreno is El Calafate, a small town of around 25000 people that is connected to Buenos Aires, Bariloche in Patagonia, and Ushuaia, in Tierra del Fuego, via direct flights with Aerolinas Argentina and a few other companies.
+The best access point to Perito Moreno is El Calafate, a small town of around 25000 people in the Santa Cruz province, that is connected to Buenos Aires, Bariloche in Patagonia, and Ushuaia, in Tierra del Fuego, via direct flights with Aerolinas Argentina and a few other companies.

-Once in El Calafate, accessing Perito Moreno and Los Glaciares National Park is actually very easy, and you have several options, depending on your budget and your travel style.
+Once in El Calafate, accessing Perito Moreno and Los Glaciares is actually very easy, and you have several options, depending on your budget and your travel style.

 Independently, by car or bus

-Buses to Los Glaciares National Park leave regularly from the bus terminal located in Jean Marmoz 104.
+Buses to the National Park leave regularly from the bus station located in Jean Marmoz 104.
 The ticket costs around 800 ARS (around $20 USD).
 Buses leave at 8:30 or 9:00 am, depending on the company, and if you make it to the terminal well in advance you can buy tickets on the same day.